abarr/blog/posts/2021/02-04-fat-finger-input.md

 </div>
 <p>&nbsp;</p>

-The Monitoring device input is an autocomplete `text-input`, using my iPhone I selected the dictation icon and said 'orange' which provided a list of options.
-After selecting the device I entered the value using a large number pad.
+The Monitoring device input is an autocomplete `text-input`, using my iPhone; I selected the dictation icon and said 'orange' which provided a list of options.
+After selecting the device, I entered the value using a large number pad.

  The Code
  ----------